locationtech/geowave/README.md

 Software source code previously released under an open source license and then modified by NGA staff is considered a "joint work" (see 17 USC § 101); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open source license.

 ## Everything else
-Check out our talk at the [2015 Accumulo Summit](http://accumulosummit.com/program/talks/geowave-geospatial-and-geotemporal-data-storage-and-retrieval-in-accumulo/).
+Check out our talk at the [Accumulo Summit](http://accumulosummit.com/program/talks/geowave-geospatial-and-geotemporal-data-storage-and-retrieval-in-accumulo/).

 Did I mention our [documentation!](http://ngageoint.github.io/geowave/)